rantao-ds/LA-Renter-Housing-Commute-Analysis-2015-2024/README.md

 <img width="650" alt="transit_mode_income_profile_high_contrast_green" src="https://github.com/user-attachments/assets/11c4c7c2-58ec-45f7-9588-fefd5bfd8ff7" />

-In group one, renters using active and other transit have a very similar share across all income tiers.
+In group one, active transit and other transit show the most balanced income distribution across all three tiers.
 However, the low-income group is more likely to use public transit (57%) compared with private auto (29.9%) and work from home (18.9%).
 For middle- and upper-income renters, these two income tiers are the primary users of private auto and are very likely to work from home.

 <img width="850" alt="nonfamily_transit_hh_performance_dashboard" src="https://github.com/user-attachments/assets/e51d9e6a-1ce8-4390-867b-ebab2ae8c4b3" />